 5. Character Name

-Always in all caps the Character Name should start 3.5 inches from the left.
-When introducing a Character for the first time, the character name has to be in all caps in the action.
+Always in all caps, the Character Name should start 3.5 inches from the left.
+When introducing a Character, the character’s name has to be in all caps in the action.

 If the character is described as a BEAUTIFUL WOMAN or as a DARK FIGURE, you can write that as well.
 The writing technique plays a great role in the subject.